kciurleo/AGN/README.md

 `false_probability_xmm.py` collects code relevant to conducting a false match probability calculation on XMM/SDSS candidates, including creating optical images of targets.

+`koulouridis.py` checked that none of the [Koulouridis et al.](https://www.aanda.org/articles/aa/abs/2016/02/aa26515-15/aa26515-15.html) Seyferts were in my sample.

 ### sh

 `find_obsid_given_name.sh` takes in a file with IAU names, then spits out a new file with the chandra OBSIDs (and dates and lengths/times) for those objects.